yxrmz/xrtQook/README.md

 # xrtQook
-Qt -based GUI for the xrt ray-tracing package
+Qt-based GUI for the ray-tracing package xrt